jacdevos/jacdevos.github.io.old/_posts/2015-08-12-how-to-become-a-thought-leader-in-software.md

 I don’t think we all have to strive to be celebrity authors, but realising that ideas live in a community, and becoming an active idea participant, a good citizen, in this community, makes you a thought leader and makes our industry better.

 Or you can just build stuff.

+_Thanks to Martin Cronje - a few of the ideas in this post was his_